mfouesneau/pyphot/pyphot/future/README.md

 ## Incoming

-- update lick package to the new units interface
+- Update lick package to the new units interface
+  - unit tests

 - replace internal simpletable by https://github.com/mfouesneau/simpletable
   - better support of varied formats